Gurzadyan theorem: Consequences: cosmological constant as a physical constant

 Einstein named the cosmological constant as a universal constant, introducing it to define the static cosmological model.
+Einstein has stated: “I should have initially set $\lambda = 0$ in Newton's sense.
+But the new considerations speak for a non-zero $\lambda$, which strives to bring about a non-zero mean density $\rho_0$ of matter.”
+This theorem solves that contradiction between “non-zero $\lambda$” and Newton's law.

-From this theorem the cosmological constant $\Lambda$ emerges as additional constant of gravity along with the Newton’s gravitational constant $G$.
-Then, the cosmological constant is dimension independent and matter-uncoupled and hence can be considered even more universal than Newton’s gravitational constant.
+From this theorem the cosmological constant $\Lambda$ emerges as additional constant of gravity along with the Newton's gravitational constant $G$.
+Then, the cosmological constant is dimension independent and matter-uncoupled and hence can be considered even more universal than Newton's gravitational constant.